jribesbonet/adidasCodingChallenge/README.md

 * [itinerary-service](https://github.com/jribesbonet/itinerary-service)

 ## Docker images
-if you don't want to build the images yourself, are available on docker hub
+if you don't want to build the images yourself they are available on docker hub.
+Just run the docker run commands on each service and the images will be downloaded from docker hub automatically.
 * [itinerary-config-server image](https://hub.docker.com/r/jribes/itinerary-config-server/)
 * [itinerary-eureka-server image](https://hub.docker.com/r/jribes/itinerary-eureka-server/)
 * [city-connections-service image](https://hub.docker.com/r/jribes/city-connections-service/)